presidentbeef/brakeman-site/source/docs/testing_brakeman/index.markdown

 ---
-layout: page
+layout: docs
-title: "Testing Brakeman"
+title: "Test Structure"
-date: 2012-02-09 10:02
-comments: false
-sharing: false
-footer: true
 ---

-Tests for Brakeman are written using the standard library's [test/unit](http://rubydoc.info/stdlib/test/1.8.7/Test/Unit).
+Tests for Brakeman are written using [Minitest](https://docs.seattlerb.org/minitest/).

 The main test file is in `test/test.rb`.
-It can be run using `ruby test/test.rb` (or from any directory).
+It can be run using `ruby test/test.rb` (or from any directory) or using `rake`.

-### Structure
+## Structure

 Brakeman is tested by running it against full Rails applications and then checking the reported warnings.